-Following the foundations laid down by Development Matter and EYFS framework, our curriculum is as follows:
+Following the foundations laid down by Development Matters and the EYFS framework, our curriculum follows the National Curriculum and is based on this intent:

 At Castle Newnham we want our pupils to be enthusiastic, knowledgeable, ambitious and skilled readers with a love of books.
 We intend for them to continue to expand their vocabulary through wide reading and other experiences and be able to communicate accurately and fluently in a range of contexts and forms.